elenawinters/UniversePresence/README.md

 # UniversePresence for LEGO Universe

-This mod is incomplete.
-I have abandoned it for the time being, due to various reasons.

-This mod provides Discord Rich Presence functionality for the LEGO Universe game client.
+This mod is a WIP, and is planned to add Discord rich presence functionality to LEGO Universe

 ## Requirements